latenitefilms/BRAWToolbox/readme.md

 ## Media Extension

-BRAW Toolbox includes a Media Extension, allowing you to access Blackmagic RAW within QuickTime Player, Final Cut Pro and any other application that supports Media Extensions!
+BRAW Toolbox includes a Media Extension, allowing you to access Blackmagic RAW within QuickTime Player, Final Cut Pro, Compressor and any other application that supports Media Extensions!

 This gives you full RAW controls as well as **Gyroflow** built in!